-As a business owner we often feel if we had that something extra, something better and something clearer to take an informed decision.
+As a business owner, we often feel if we had that something extra, something better and something clearer to make an informed decision.
 And that ‘SOMETHING’ often depends on the proactive approach from your Accountant.
 As a business owner and as a Chartered Accountant, I understand the limitations that we come across at both ends.

-Our profession advocates a constant training to be provided not only for technical aspects but also for strong interpersonal skills, organisational competence and intellectual ability.
+Our profession advocates constant training to be provided not only for technical aspects but also for strong interpersonal skills, organisational competence, and intellectual ability.
 So what are these characteristics?
 What makes someone stand out?

-Here are 9 points that I think is important to understand the responsibility of a Proactive Accountant:
+Here are 9 points that I think are important to understand the responsibility of a Proactive Accountant: